|

 Captain Jack, subchief of the Modoc and leader of the hostile group in the Modoc War, 1872-73, whose Modoc name was Kintpuash, had agreed in 1864 to leave his ancestral home and live on a reservation with the Klamath.
 He found it impossible to live on friendly terms with his former enemies, and after killing a Klamath medicine man, Jack and a group of followers left the reservation.
 They resisted arrest in November 1872 and fled into the lava beds in California.
 Their strong defensive position frustrated numerous attempts by US troops to dislodge them.
 In April 1873, a peace commission headed by General Edward Richard Sprigg Canby met with Jack and several of his men.

-photo taken at Col. Alvin C. Gillem's camp near lava beds At a prearranged signal, Jack shot Canby dead.
+At a prearranged signal, Jack shot Canby dead.
 The army renewed its efforts to capture them and forced the Modoc to take refuge elsewhere.
 The Modoc, who were tired of fighting, began to give themselves up, and on June 1, Captain Jack was captured.
 He was taken to Fort Klamath, where on Oct.
 3, 1873, he and three of his warriors were hanged for the murder of Canby.
 Even though Captain Jack was the leader of the Modoc Indians who fought the US Army for several months in 1872, he didn't have complete control over the band.
 The Modocs stressed individual choice but worked as a group.
 Jack would accept the decisions of the whole band even if he didn't agree.
 He argued against killing General Canby, but the majority of the warriors believed it would send the Army away, so Jack went along with the plan.
 Jack had two wives, at least one daughter, and a sister, Queen Mary.
 They lived with him during the entire Modoc War.
 See biography by D. P. Payne (1938).
-THE MODOC WAR The Modoc War was a series of battles between the Modoc and the US Army.
+The Modoc War The Modoc War was a series of battles between the Modoc and the US Army.
 It was fought as a result of the attempt to force a group of the Modoc to return to the Klamath Reservation in South Oregon.
 Beginning in November 1872, US soldiers were engaged in sieges against the Modoc who were encamped in the lava beds near Tulle Lake, Calif.
 The soldiers, after losing battle after battle, increased their forces to 1,000 by March 1873.
 During peace negotiations General Edward R. S. Canby and Eleazer Thomas were killed.
 The soldiers intensified their efforts to subdue the Modoc and finally, in late May 1873, Captain Jack and his much reduced force of 30 warriors were captured.
 The Modoc War proved costly to both sides: 87 soldiers were killed and 83 were wounded.
 Although the Modoc lost only 8 warriors and an unknown number of women and children in the fighting, they were thereafter divided as a people.
 The Modocs called themselves the Maklaks and were part of the Lulacas coast tribe before 1800.
 Their language is part of the Lutumanian linguistic group.
 Around 1800 they broke away from the Lulacas because of an argument about tribute to the chief.
 Chief Moadacus led his new tribe to the area near Lost River.
+See Native American Languages.
 CAPTAIN JACK'S MEN

 Boston Charley (the miners in Yreka called him Boston because he had a light complexion and appeared almost Caucasian) was one of the four Modocs hung on October 3, 1873.
 He shot the Reverend Thomas on April 11th, 1873.